Mishutkaa/Notes/README.md

 # Notes
-Notes written in Python using json
+Notes written in Python using json.

 Pass: ponosmamonta